Advising Resources for Students

-- Prior to registering for courses, students are required to schedule an advising appointment with their academic adviser.
-Student's may locate their adviser's name in myPoint.
-Each department has their own advising schedule and students should be contacted by their adviser as to when their department's official advising period begins.
-Click here to review the Advising Policy at UWSP.
+Prior to registering for courses, students are required to schedule an advising appointment with their academic advisor.
+Students may locate their advisor's name in myPoint.
+Each department has their own advising schedule and students should be contacted by their advisor as to when their department's official advising period begins.
+Click here to review the UWSP Advising Policy.

 Advising appointments should be scheduled with an academic advisor well in advance

 of a student's registration date and time.
 Current students may view their registration appointment date and time in myPoint

 or view all available registration dates by term